mcguinlu/hetprior-V2/README.md

 ## Relevant Publications
+Details of the informative prior distributions were extracted from the following 5 publications:
 * Turner RM, Davey J, Clarke MJ, Thompson SG, Higgins JP.
 [Predicting the extent of heterogeneity in meta-analysis, using empirical data from the Cochrane Database of Systematic Reviews](https://doi.org/10.1093/ije/dys041).
 International Journal of Epidemiology.
 2012;41(3):818-827.

 * Rhodes KM, Turner RM, Higgins JPT.
 [Predictive distributions were developed for the extent of heterogeneity in meta-analyses of continuous outcome data](https://doi.org/10.1016/j.jclinepi.2014.08.012).
 Journal of Clinical Epidemiology.
 2015;68(1):52-60.